tmfarrell/tmfarrell.github.io/_posts/2018-04-10-understanding_science.md

 deals with sentences and logic deals with sets of sentences (and sets of sets of sentences, etc.).

-Errors of language occur with ambigious or ill-defined terms, vague/ imprecise descriptors/ values, spelling/ grammatic inconsistency and so on.
+Errors of language occur at the surface: ambigious or ill-defined terms, vague/ imprecise descriptors/ values, spelling/ grammatic inconsistency and so on.
 Logic errors occur at a deeper level and can be more difficult to identify, since they often sit underneath layers of language errors.

 Once all language errors are corrected, those that remain are logical.
 A logic error occurs when you take a set of clean statements together, work out how they relate to one another and what they imply, and find the conclusion contradictory or fallacious.

-Now, as mentioned, the real difficulty arises because of how closely related language and logic are.
+Now, these errors would be difficult enough to fix in isolation, but the real difficulty arises because of how closely related language and logic are.

-With programming/ formal languages, how languages are defined dictate how the logic of that language works.
-This is also true with less formal languages, like scientific language, though the relation between language and logic is less precisely defined.
+With programming/ formal languages, language definitions dictate how the logic of that language works.
+This is also true with less formal languages (like scientific language), but the precise relations between language and logic break down in proportion to the language's informality.

-Along this vein, scientific papers can be though of as less formal equivalents of computer programs and mathematical proofs.
-A true mathematical proof can still be bad.
+If we take this analogy further, we can think of scientific papers as less formal equivalents of computer programs and mathematical proofs.
+And we see that the same categories of errors occur in these media.
+A true mathematical proof can still be bad (i.e. inelegant, sloppy language).
 A working program can still be unreadable.
-Their logic can be sound but their language unelegant and sloppy.
-Similarly, a beautifully written/ formalized mathematical proof can still be completely false/ bogus.
+Conversely, a beautifully written/ formalized mathematical proof can still be completely false/ bogus.

 When debugging a computer program, assuming ample amounts of time, I'd argue that it's